Changes to your waste and recycling collections

 To standardise collections, the vast majority of households will receive a free 180-litre black wheeled general waste bin well ahead of the changes to collection services.
 Communal properties and purpose-built flats will be assessed separately.
 The rollout of new bins is planned to begin in January 2026 and will continue through to March.
 Residents can make use of the new bin instead of their old bin straight away or store it until alternate weekly collections begin.

-What are my options if I already have a 180-litre wheeled or smaller wheeled general waste bin?
+What if I already have a 180-litre wheeled or smaller wheeled general waste bin?

 What if I need more refuse bin capacity?